-The idea for this story happened to me unexpectedly while in a train to my favourite lake.
+The idea for this story happened to me unexpectedly while on a train to my favourite lake.

 It was an idea which latched on to me out of the blue (like they sometimes do), and I got sucked in, hardly able to give it a break when I reached my destination.